mvdungen/SPFx-Extension-Feedback/README.md

 2. Choose Gear Icon > Library Settings > Library Permissions
 3. Break the role inheritance
 4. Add persmission level `Contribute` to the Visitors group

+## Extending the list with additional fields

+The feedback form presented to the user is automatically created from the feedback list.
+Initially the end user is only presented with two fields: `Title` and `Feedback`.
+If you need more information from your end users, you can simply add fields to the feedback list; these fields are automatically added in the feedback form.

+**Note**: when you add fields, normally these fields are added at the end of the list.
+You can change the field order in the list settings.
+In the feedback list choose `Settings` > `List Settings`, in the field listing choose the option `Column ordering` to change the order of the fields as the appear on the feedback form.

 ## Feedback Settings